ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 ^^^^^^

 Differences and similarities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 GPUs in general support different features, even among the same producers.
 In general newer cards come with extra features and sometimes old features are not supported anymore.
 It is important when compiling to create binaries targeting the specific architecture when compiling.
 A binary built for a newer card will not run on older devices, while a binary build for older devices might not run efficiently on newer architectures.
 In CUDA the compute capability which is targeted is specified by the `-arch=sm_XY`, where `X` specifies the major architecture and it is between 1 and 9, and `Y`the minor.
-When using HIP on Nvidia platforms one needs to use compiling optoin `--gpu-architecture=sm_XY`, while on AMD platforms  `--offload-arch=gfxabc`( where `abc` is the architecture code such as `90a` for the MI200 series or `908` for MI100 series).
+When using HIP on Nvidia platforms one needs to use compiling option `--gpu-architecture=sm_XY`, while on AMD platforms  `--offload-arch=gfxabc`( where `abc` is the architecture code such as `90a` for the MI200 series or `908` for MI100 series).
+Note that in the case of portable (single source) programs one would specify `openmp` as well as target for compilation.